 BROKEN WINGS, INC. began with a mom and son whose lives were affected by a severe brain injury.
-Our goal is to link brain injury survivors, caregivers, advocates, medical professionals, families, and friends, in the state of Georgia and neighboring states whose shared goal is to increase their interaction and communication with others outside the normal support group environment.
+Our goal is to link brain injury survivors, caregivers, advocates, medical professionals, families, and friends in the state of Georgia and neighboring states whose shared goal is to increase their interaction and communication with others outside the normal support group environment.

 We are devoted to sharing hope with others affected by brain injury through education and connection to community resources.
 We consist of brain injury survivors, caregivers, and health care professionals committed to the advancement of brain injury recovery.